centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 #### Bug fixes

-- Fixed an issue with "display last comment" option that caused high loads and caused the interface to become unresponsive
+- [UI]Fixed an issue with "display last comment" option that caused high loads and caused the interface to become unresponsive
 - [Install] Removed app_key filed from configuration database
 - [Install] Added missing gettext dependency for Debian
 - [CLAPI] Removed mandatory password for LDAP users creation